Update September 2021

 Power over Ethernet (PoE).
 This is another one of those brilliant bits of technology that seems to be black magic!
 Basically you use the same Ethernet cable for data and power, so if you have a network device that needs power, you can use the same cable, which means less cabling!

-ROUTER.
-This is a network device that has 2 or more NICs (Network Interface Card) The purpose of a Router is to enable your PC access other networks and to provide security.
-Typically a home router will have a “Public IP address” on the WAN side and a “Private IP address on the LAN side.
-A lot of routers have built-in firewalls (see firewalls) and these range from very basic to very complicated.
-Think of a router as a box with 2 doors with a tunnel between the doors.
-One door would be the Internet (WAN) and the other door would be your LAN (home network/ home PC).
-On each of these doors is a guard or sentry that checks the credentials of anything trying to go through the door, with basic routers all that happens is that it advises Internet bound traffic where to go (which router to go to next) and stops any unauthorized traffic from gaining access to your LAN from the Internet.
+Typically a home router will have a firewall built-in.
+It will have a “Public IP address” on the WAN side and a “Private IP address on the LAN side.
+Each of these doors has a guard or sentry that checks the credentials of anything trying to go through the door, with basic routers all that happens is that it advises Internet bound traffic where to go (which router to go to next) and stops any unauthorized traffic from gaining access to your LAN from the Internet.
 Even basic routers do more than that but you don’t want to know 🙂

 SPECIAL ROUTERS.
 I’ve stuck this in because it is possible to use an old PC to act as BOTH firewall and Web proxy, these tend to use a non Microsoft operating system – usually Linux and all they are designed to do is act as a Firewall and Web Proxy.
 My favourite that I have used for years is Linux SMOOTHWALL and as far as I know I don’t have any problems with other PCs on the Internet accessing my LAN.